The Energy and Engineering (E&E) team has three primary functions:

 E&E is a highly diverse and technical group comprised of five distinct functional teams:

 American University takes resource and energy conservation very serious.
 Within its Energy & Engineering group American University has a dedicated two-person energy team.
 The energy team orchestrates energy conservation measures, energy education, and energy outreach on a full-time basis.
 The energy team optimizes energy use on campus by implementing measures to stop and prevent energy waste, increase efficiency, and increase green power utilization.
+Reducing energy consumption continues to be a priority to the energy team.
+We are excited to announce that AU is now a Carbon Neutral University, two years ahead of schedule!

 To find out more about AU’s energy conservation visit Energy & Engineering’s News and Updates page.